GIMP Developer Site now have improved navigation!

 We recommend not using TRUE and FALSE in new scripts, except for an SF-TOGGLE argument.

-The ScriptFu language is simpler and smaller; TRUE and FALSE duplicated concepts already in the Scheme language.
+TRUE and FALSE duplicated concepts already in the Scheme language.
+The ScriptFu language can be simpler and smaller.

 (gimp-context-set-feather TRUE)